 Stage 4.
 Arzúa - O Pedrouzo (20 km)

-This stage is a pleasant walk on flat and comfortable terrain, with plenty of bars and restaurants that will encourage you to take it easy.
-You will alternate between villages and pine and eucalyptus forests.
-Small towns like Salceda mark the halfway point of the stage, a perfect stop to recharge your batteries before the last kilometres of the stage. - day 6
+A pleasant walk over comfortable, flat terrain, with plenty of bars and restaurants to take it easy.
+You alternate between hamlets and pine and eucalyptus woods, with Salceda marking the halfway point of the day, a good spot to recharge.
+From there, only a few quiet final kilometres remain to O Pedrouzo.
+You can already smell Santiago.

 Stage 5.
 O Pedrouzo - Santiago de Compostela (19 km)